-In 2021-22, Fresno COG staff continued to host the Fresno County Regional Architecture website and be available for any questions concerning the architecture and the ITS Strategic Deployment Plan, and to update the Plan.
+In 2021-22 and 2022-23, Fresno COG staff continued to host the Fresno County Regional Architecture website and be available for any questions concerning the architecture and the ITS Strategic Deployment Plan, and to update the Plan.
+Fresno COG worked on a grant application in November 2022 to seek federal funds in updating and expanding the existing ITS plan.

 Fresno COG staff also monitored ITS developments by attending ITS training, webinars & workshops and by reading ITS news and research.
 Fresno COG staff continues to review and update traveler information on the Valleyrides website.
+Fresno COG managed to convene all the ITS stakeholders of the region in January 2022 and conduct a meeting for the implementation of the ITS plan and update of the user needs.

-- 1. Up-to-date regional ITS architecture - 2.
+- 1. Up-to-date regional ITS plan and architecture - 2.
 Current traveler information on the Fresno COG Valleyrides website - 3.
 Staff ITS education - 4.
-Meeting agendas & minutes from regional ITS partners quarterly meetings.
+Meeting agendas & minutes from regional ITS partners quarterly meetings

-- 114.01 Maintain Regional ITS architecture (Monthly) - 114.02 Attend ITS webinars, training and workshops (Monthly) - 114.03 Maintain the 511 portions of the Valleyrides website (Monthly) - 114.04 Host quarterly meetings with regional ITS partners (July, October, 2022; January, April 2023)
+- 114.01 Maintain Regional ITS architecture (monthly) - 114.02 Attend ITS webinars, training, and workshops (ongoing) - 114.03 Maintain the 511 portions of the Valleyrides website (monthly) - 114.04 Host quarterly meetings with regional ITS partners (July, October 2023; January, April 2024)

-14 Fresno County Intelligent Transportation System Architecture Task Description C O G C O N S L T % of Work J U L A U G S E P O C T N O V D E C J A N F E B M A R A P R M A Y J U N 114.01 Maintain Regional ITS Architecture 10 • • - - • - - 114.02 Attend ITS webinars, training and workshops - 50 • 114.03 Maintain the 511 portion of the Valley Rides website - 5 - 114.04 Host quarterly meetings with regional ITS partners 35 •
+114 Fresno County Intelligent Transportation System Arch itecture C C O % J Α S 0 N D - М А М G N of U U Ē C 0 V J A N E A R Α U Task Description S Work L G Р Т ٧ С N В R R Υ N T 114.01 Maintain Regional ITS Architecture - 10 - 114.02 Attend ITS webinars, training and workshops • 50 • • • • • - 114.03 Maintain the 511 portion of the Valleyrides website - 5 • • • - 114.04 Host quarterly meetings with regional ITS partners 35